waku-org/specs/standards/core/sync.md

  - Hanno Cornelius <hanno@status.im>
 ---

-## Abstract
+# Abstract
-This specification explains the `WAKU-SYNC` protocol which enables the reconciliation of two sets of message hashes in the context of keeping multiple Store nodes synchronized.
+This specification explains `WAKU-SYNC` which enables the syncronization of messages between 2 Store nodes.

-## Specification
+# Specification

-**Protocol identifier**: `/vac/waku/reconciliation/1.0.0`
+Waku Sync consists of 2 protocols; reconciliation and transfer.
+Reconciliation is the process of finding differences in 2 sets of message hashes.
+Transfer is then used to bilateraly send messages to the other peer.
+The end goal being that both peers have the same set of hashes and messages.

 #### Terminology
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

+## Reconciliation

+**Libp2p Protocol identifier**: `/vac/waku/reconciliation/1.0.0`

 #### Message Ids
 Message Ids MUST be composed of the timestamp and the hash of the Waku messages.